Tokyo Kiba Acupuncture Clinic

 The way a patient can enhance the treatment and let the effect of the therapy last longer is through daily lifestyle.

-Please be a little more conscious of the food you eat everyday, the clothes you wear and the mindset you have.
+Please be a little more conscious of the food you eat everyday, the clothes you wear, exercises, and the mindset you have.
 Japanese people in olden times used to call this self care concept Yojo （養生） and learnt it to conduct their lives in a proper manner.

 However, it is not easy to change daily habits, also everyone has their own social and domestic circumstances.
 We are happy to give you correct suggestions to suit your situation.
 Let’s bring Yojo into your life to enrich the health of your body and mind.